NyashaEysenck/hybrid-payment-system/README.md

    - You'll see "Offline Mode" indicator in the UI

 2. After completing all offline transfers:
-   - Toggle back to Online Mode
+   - Toggle back to Online Mode (Make sure you're online!!)
-   - Your transactions will sync with the server
    - Your balances will be reconciled

 ## Steps to Perform QR Code Offline Transfer